Hawthorn Hive Seaham

 You get some stunning views on this section of the walk along the cliff tops and they are some of my favourite views on the County Durham Coast.
 Just soak the views up all the way back to Nose’s Point.

-Extend your walk:
+Extend your SEAHAM walk:

 Hawthorn Hive Dene Walk, Seaham, County Durham woodland coastal walk short